isenberg/smugmugtools/readme.md

 A tool for copying photos from a Google PicasaWeb account to SmugMug.

 The following information is transferred:
-* images in full resolution, if they have been originally uploaded to PicasasWeb
+* images in full resolution including EXIF tags and original geolocation
 * image filename
 * image title
 * image description text